 As Tulsa’s leading pest control company, we treat your lawn and home to eliminate fleas.

 Keep your pets safe and free of all pests by using a professional pest control company to prevent and get rid of fleas.

 Facts About Fleas

-If insects can be seen visibly moving between hairs, or if red and black droppings are present on your pet’s skin, contact your veterinarian to discuss flea treatment options.
+- Follow up with a veterinarian if insects can be seen visibly moving between hairs, or if red and black droppings are present on your pet’s skin, contact your veterinarian to discuss flea treatment options.

 Why Should You Be Worried?

 Contact your local pest control expert to discuss customized solutions for your home and extermination options.

-Eggs take one to12 days to hatch; larvae require one to two weeks to develop through their three stages; and pupae usually need four to 14 days to develop into adults.
+Eggs take one to 12 days to hatch; larvae require one to two weeks to develop through their three stages, and pupae usually need four to 14 days to develop into adults.